treyhunner/pyohio2024/outline-idea.md

 I can't say this for sure, but I suspect that many issues that are presented to code of conduct teams wouldn't be CoC issues if at least some of the parties involved put in the effort to sincerely understand and appreciate the harm that was caused and attempt to make ammends.

 You don't really need to believe in free will or the ownership of one's actions to sincerely apologize.
 Acknowledging harm, expressing empathy, and signaling a desire to change your future actions for the better all fit pretty nicely into a world little to no free will.

+---

+300 years from now, which of my actions will look absurd?

+Which of my actions will look immoral or naive?

+---

+We mostly experience the world from a first-person perspective.

+Attempting to seek out or model a third-person perspective can be very helpful when seeking a resolution to a conflict.

+Taking on a second-person perspective is the hardest, that is thinking from the perspective of the person you're directly interacting with.
+Empathy.

+---

+So in summary:

+- Admit that you have a human brain
+- Give your beliefs names and shapes
+    - Naming things: give important ideas names
+    - Mental models: make your mental models explicit
+- Iterate, accepting discomfort
+- Note opportunities for improvement

+- Hold your identity lightly? - Julia Galef